ThijsFeryn/EdgestashTwigBundle/readme.md

 This Symfony bundle looks for this header and if it finds it, Edgestash is supported.

 On the way back, Varnish needs to know when it should consider the output to be a Mustache template.
-The `EdgestashTwig` bundle does this by sending the following response header back to Varnish:
+The `ThijsFerynEdgestashTwigBundle` bundle does this by sending the following response header back to Varnish:

 `Surrogate-Control: edgestash="EDGESTASH/2.1"`